iVince0318/Songs/README.md

 # Songs

-This is my song database
+This is my song database.

+It will store information on:

+- song name
+- artist
+- key
+- chords